jhvanderschee/hugocodex/content/posts/creating-branches-of-nested-pages.md

 ---
 ```

 Note that we are using the 'slug' for the reference to the item in the section.
 A slug is not a thing in Hugo, so we have to use `.File.BaseFileName`.

+## List all pages

 When we walk over all items on our main level it looks like this:

 ```
 {{ $regularpages := .RegularPages.ByTitle }}